alexfru/regal86/readme.md

 ## Scope

-Ouside of the scope of this work are:
+Outside of the scope of this work are:
 *   data types other than 8-bit bytes and 16-bit words (e.g. floats, structs)
 *   conditional/ternary operators like in C/C++
 *   function calls and calling conventions